WELCOME BABY

 Our Story – Growing with Utah County Families

-This program began as a grassroots effort by local nurses at the Utah County Health Department who saw a simple truth: new parents need support.
-What started as a way to help high-risk mothers has grown—thanks to increasing community demand—into a county-wide volunteer program that offers four core services—Home Visits, Ready To Learn Workshops, Playgroups, and Bedtime Stories—each designed to help support parents, nurture children, and strengthen families from the very beginning.
+Welcome Baby began as a grassroots effort led by local nurses at the Utah County Health Department who recognized a simple truth: new parents need support.
+What started as a way to serve high-risk mothers has grown, driven by increasing community demand, into a county-wide volunteer program supporting families across Utah County.

 Programs